svenstaro/keycloak-http-webhook-provider/README.md

 ## How to publish

-Snapshot version are automatically published via GitHub Actions.
+Snapshot versions are automatically published via GitHub Actions.
+Pushing a tag will cause GitHub Actions to create a proper release with a build artifact.